armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Input:

- - alpha: an octet string to be hashed.
+ - `alpha`: an octet string to be hashed.
- - A,B=1: the constants of the Montgomery curve.
+ - `A,B=1`: the constants of the Montgomery curve.
- - N    : a constant non-square in the field.
+ - `N`    : a constant non-square in the field.

 Output:

- - (x,y), a point in E.
+ - (x,y): a point in E.

 Operations: